iamrealvinnu/ai-agents/README.md

 🎮 How to Use

-Add a Task: Type something like “Client Meeting” or “Out for a Walk” in the input hub.
-Watch AI auto-categorize it!
+Add a Task: Type “Client Meeting” or “Out for a Walk” in the input hub.
+Watch AI auto-categorize!

 Set Urgency: Choose Low, Medium, or High to adjust priority scores.

 Sort & Manage: Sort tasks by priority, time, or category.
 Mark them complete or export as JSON.

 Switch Modes: Toggle light/dark mode for a personalized vibe.

 🤝 Contribute